tom-clik/coldlight/sample/source/research/company_1.md

 #### Company description

-<p class="intro">By adding the `company` class to the `h1` heading for the company it will use a narrower column with space for the company info shown left.
-To adjust this spacing see`@page main:first`
+<p class="intro">The first page of each company will use a narrower column with space for the company info shown left.
+To adjust this spacing see`@page main:first-of-group`

 The company info just uses an `img` tag and a table</p>